yanokwa/docs/src/central-troubleshooting.rst

 	nameserver 9.8.7.6

-Now, run ``nano /etc/docker/daemon.json`` to make those nameservers and, optionally, the Google DNS (8.8.8.8) as a fallback available to Docker.
+Now, run ``nano /etc/docker/daemon.json`` to make those nameservers and, optionally, the Google DNS (8.8.8.8) available to Docker.
 Put the following in the ``daemon.json`` file.

   .. code-block:: console